milliondollarscript/milliondollarscript/readme.txt

 * Fix hover popup interaction.
 * Use WP date and time functions.
 * Fix wrong order id being used in some cases.
+* Fix reset order progress.
+* Fix disapprove pixels not working.
+* Fix pagination.
+* Fix warning: Undefined array key "blocks".
+* Fix when auto-approve is off it isn't unpublishing the order when a user edits it.
+* Fix Upload button in order details not working correctly.
+* Fix grid currency setting.
+* Use Currency Symbol option.
+* Update Instructions in advanced mode to output a legend with the block images instead of text descriptions.
+* Make the cancel button also clear the WC cart.
+* Fix Order Published notifications were using Order Completed Renewal content.
+* Fix an incompatibility when activating the Elementor plugin.
+* Fix missing mail length processing.
+* Fix confirmation when only the first block on the grid is selected.
+* Fix cancelling an order doesn't remove its blocks.
+* Fix order not loading properly if clicking the back button in the browser or visiting a previous page in the process.
+* Improve order handling when orders time out or are removed while ordering.
+* Fix MINUTES_CONFIRMED option not working correctly.
+* Fix blocks not being disapproved automatically.
+* Fix unable to edit block 0 clicking it on the Manage Pixels screen.
+* Fix payment page message when WooCommerce integration is disabled.
+* Fix confirm order redirect when confirm page is disabled.
+* Make order pending when confirming with WooCommerce integration disabled.
+* Fix PHP Fatal error: Uncaught Error: Cannot use object of type stdClass as array in ...\src\Core\include\functions.php:226
+* Delete orders instead of expiring them for confirmed but not paid orders timeout.
+* Improve time calculation for order expiration.
+* Fix order renewal payment handling.
+* Add order validation and custom error handling in WooCommerce.
+* Fix blocks not always the right colour on the order pixels grid by stopping reserved blocks from pulling from orders table.
+* Replace MDS Admin List page with link to MDS Pixels post type.
+* Process pixels when disapproving when a user edits their order.
+* Add more columns to MDS Pixels.
+* Fix MDS Pixel URLs not registering due to post type not being registered first in upgrade operations.
+Also flush rewrite rules on deactivation.
+* Fix PHP Warning: Undefined array key "renew" in payment.php
+* Don't process the shortcode on admin pages.
+* Prevent double-clicking on most buttons.
+* Ensure only one order can be in progress at a time for a user.
+* Add a new option to lock editing of orders once they are approved or completed.
+If this option is enabled in the settings, users will be prevented from modifying their orders post approval or completion.
+* Add the ability for admins to deny orders on the Approve/Disapprove screens.
+Includes email notification and a new email option to configure it.
+* Add paid order status.
+* Add tabs to Email page.
+* Add horizontal admin menu that works on mobile.
+* Fix timeout when confirmed but not paid.
+* Set orders as not in progress when expiring, cancelling and deleting.
+* Fix order being marked private when expiring.
+* Replace Order History and Publish pages with new Manage screen.
+* Remove user menu.
+* Remove options for DISPLAY_ORDER_HISTORY, users-history-page, users-publish-page, and users-home-page.
+* Added mds_header_container and mds_footer_container filters for header and footer html.
+* Fix clicking images in grid not editing the order.
+* Update vendor libraries.
+* Update language file.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.